The Penguin English Library Edition of Far From the Madding Crowd by Thomas Hardy

 Anbieter: ThriftBooks-Dallas, Dallas, TX, USA

 Paperback.
-Zustand: Very Good.
+Zustand: Good.
 No Jacket.
-May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
-Bestandsnummer des Verkäufers G0141198931I4N00
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Bestandsnummer des Verkäufers G0141198931I3N00

 Anzahl: 1 verfügbar